Is Google’s May Core Update Impacting Car Dealerships?

 Google made an update to its core algorithm on May 4, 2020.

-Google released a statement, “We are releasing a broad core alright update, as we do several times per year.
-It is called the May 2020 Core Update.
-It will typically take about one to two weeks to roll out fully.”
+Google released a statement, “we are releasing a broad core algorithm update, as we do several times per year.
+It is called the May 2020 Core Update.”
+They further stated, “it will typically take about one to two weeks to roll out fully.”

 The May 2020 Core Update is big enough for Google to announce it — which they usually only do when it includes significant items.
 The last announcement Google made was for the January core update.
 The chart below shows the search engine result page (SERP) volatility index.